-Figure 3.
-Total (dashed), mean (continuous) and turbulent (dashed-dotted) kinetic energies as a function of the number of tank rotations $\Omega t/2\pi$ from 40 realizations performed at $\Omega = 0.84$ rad s-1.
-Inset: Ratio of turbulent to total kinetic energy $\alpha$ (4), measured at times $t_n$ of maximum mean energy.
+FIG. 3.
+(Color online) Total (dashed), mean (continuous), and turbulent (dashed-dotted) kinetic energies as a function of the number of tank rotations $\Omega t/2\pi$ from 40 realizations performed at Ω =0.84 rad s-1.
+Inset: ratio of turbulent to total kinetic energy α (4), measured at times t_n of maximum mean energy.